How To Make Your Own Hemp Tea

-This method involves infusing CBD hemp nugs in oil (coconut or almond).
+This method involves infusing hemp nugs in oil (coconut, almond or MCT oil).
 Choose a tea flavor that you like since it will form the base of your hemp tea.

 The next step involves activating the hemp flower’s CBD through decarboxylation.
 To do this, break up the buds into small pieces and lay them out on a baking tray.
 Preheat your oven to 220℉, and bake the buds for 30 to 40 minutes.
 This process converts CBDa into CBD.

 The hemp is now ready for the oil-infusion.
 The traditional method involves a double broiler, but this method can take up to 3 hours.
 To save a bit of time, you can also make your CBD oil in an Instapot.

 When the process of infusion is complete, you are left with CBD oil.
 Since the CBD is already infused with oil (fat), you will just need to add 1/2 teaspoon or a couple of drops to your brewed tea.

 Now that you have the instructions to make your own hemp tea, make sure that you know where to buy high-quality hemp flowers.
 If you are like most of the consumers of today, you probably prefer to purchase your products online.

 With the convenience and ease of shipping and ordering, buying organic hemp flowers should be no different.
 But it is still advisable to keep these tips in mind before you order online.
 Look for brands like Tanasi that only sell safe, organic, and clean hemp flowers.
 You should also make sure that the product contains 0.3% or less THC so that it complies with federal and most state laws.